transloadit/uppy/website/src/docs/companion.md

 export COMPANION_INSTAGRAM_SECRET="YOUR INSTAGRAM SECRET"
 # specifying a secret file will override a directly set secret
 export COMPANION_INSTAGRAM_SECRET_FILE="PATH/TO/INSTAGRAM/SECRET/FILE"
-# set this value only if you are using the new Instagram Graph API https://developers.facebook.com/docs/instagram-basic-display-api
-export COMPANION_INSTAGRAM_USE_GRAPH_API="true"

 # to enable Facebook
 export COMPANION_FACEBOOK_KEY="YOUR FACEBOOK KEY"